ricsanfre/pi-cluster/docs/_posts/2024-10-07-announcing-release-1.9.md

 ## Service Mesh replacement: from Linkerd to Istio

-Migrate current service mesh solution, based on Linkerd, to Istio.

-Deploy and configure Istio Ambient mode (sidecar-less)
+Migrate current service mesh solution, based on Linkerd, to Istio Ambient Mode (sidecar-less)

+I have been testing and using [Linkerd](https://linkerd.io/) as Service Mesh solution for my cluster since relase 1.3 (April 2022).

+I wanted to use an opensource solution for the cluster and Istio and Linkerd were assessed since both are CNCF graduated projects.
-Main reasons for this migration:
+Main reasons for selecting Linkerd over [Istio](https://istio.io/) were:

+- ARM64 architecture support.
+It was important since my cluster was mainly built using Raspberry PIs.
+Istio did not support ARM architectures at that time.
+- Better performance and reduced memory/cpu footprint.
+Linkerd Proxy vs Istio's Envoy Proxy

+  Linkerd uses its own implementation of the communications proxy, a sidecar container that need to be deployed with any Pod as to intercept all inbound/outbound traffic.
+Instead of using a generic purpose proxy ([Envoy proxy](https://www.envoyproxy.io/)) used by others service mesh implementations (Istio, Consul), a specifc proxy tailored only to cover Kubernetes communications has been developed.
+Covering just Kubernetes scenario, allows Linkerd proxy to be a simpler, lighter, faster and more secure proxy.

+  Linkerd ulta-light proxy with a reduced memory/cpu footprint and its better performance makes it more suitable for nodes with reduced computing capabilities like Raspberry Pis.

+  As a reference of performance/footprint comparison this is what Linkerd claimed in 2021: [Istio vs Linkerd benchmarking](https://linkerd.io/2021/11/29/linkerd-vs-istio-benchmarks-2021/).

+Since the initial evaluation was made:

+- In Aug 2022, Istio, introduced ARM64 support in release 1.15.
+See [istio 1.15 announcement](https://istio.io/latest/news/releases/1.15.x/announcing-1.15/)

-- Announcement from linkerd main maintaner, Buyoyant, of not maintaining stables releases anymore starting from release 2.15 See [Linkerd 2.15 release announcement](https://linkerd.io/2024/02/21/announcing-linkerd-2.15/#a-new-model-for-stable-releases).
+- In Feb 2024, Linkerd maintaner, Buyoyant, announced that it would no longer provide stable builds.
+See [Linkerd 2.15 release announcement](https://linkerd.io/2024/02/21/announcing-linkerd-2.15/#a-new-model-for-stable-releases).
 That decision prompted CNCF to open a health check on the project.

-- New Istio sidecarless architecture, [Ambient mode](https://istio.io/latest/docs/ops/ambient/), which is expected to use a reduced footprint.
+- Istio is developing a sidecarless architecture, [Ambient mode](https://istio.io/latest/docs/ops/ambient/), which is expected to use a reduced footprint.
 In March 2024, Istio announced the beta relase of Ambient mode for upcoming 1.22 istio release: See [Istio ambient mode beta release announcement](https://www.cncf.io/blog/2024/03/19/istio-announces-the-beta-release-of-ambient-mode/)

+For those reasons, Service Mesh solution in the cluster has been migrated to Istio and Linkerd has be deprecated

 ![istio-sidecar-architecture](/assets/img/istio-architecture-ambient-L4.png)